redhatdragon/EchoEngineExampleProjects/README.md

 # Instilation
 NOTE: only tested on windows in VS at the moment...

-*Simply got into any subdirectory example RTS
+*Simply go into any subdirectory example RTS

 *Run setup.bat